How?

 Contact-based Microdispener

-- Move to the wash station and clean the dispenser tip from inside and outside.
+4. Move to the wash station and clean the inside and outside of the dispenser tip.

-If a smaller vessel is preferred, e.g. a 0.6 or 1 mL Eppendorf tube, it can be placed inside the vial.
-If a lot more solution needs to be dispensed than can be aspirated, bulk dispensing is often an attractive choice.
-It saves time and space, and the sample solution is protected from solvent loss by evaporation.
+When a larger volume of solution needs to be dispensed than can be aspirated, bulk dispensing often becomes an appealing option.
+This choice saves time and space, while also protecting the sample solution from solvent loss due to evaporation.

 Evaporation